Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: From rotation numbers to asymptotic cycles

-We will later apply the notion of projective asymptotic cycle to the lightlike foliations of singular $\dS$-structures which are suspensions of circle homeomorphisms.
+Being given a finite foliated atlas of a topological foliation $\mathcal{F}$ of $\Tn{2}$, let us say that a topological foliation $\mathcal{F}'$ is \emph{$\varepsilon$-close to $\mathcal{F}$} if it admits a foliated atlas with the same charts domains, and whose charts are $\varepsilon$-close to those of $\mathcal{F}$ for the compact-open topology (with respect to a given metric). \begin{definition} The space of topological foliations of $\Tn{2}$ is endowed with the \emph{$\cc^0$-topology}, for which a basis of open neighbourhoods of $\mathcal{F}$ is given by the foliations $\varepsilon$-close to $\mathcal{F}$. \end{definition} We refer to Paragraph \ref{subsubsection-deformationspace}, where a similar topology is defined, for more details.
+The asymptotic cycle enjoys the same continuity property than the rotation number. \begin{proposition} The map $\mathcal{F}\mapsto A^+(\mathcal{F})\in \mathbf{P}^+(\Homologie{1}{\Tn{2}}{\R})$ is continuous for the $\cc^0$-topology on oriented topological foliations of $\Tn{2}$. \end{proposition} The above ``folklore'' result is best proved by using the original equivariant definition of \cite{schwartzman_asymptotic_1957}.
+We are going to apply later the notion of projective asymptotic cycle to lightlike foliations of singular $\dS$-structures which are suspensions of circle homeomorphisms.
 According to Lemma \ref{lemma-regularitilightlikefoliations}, these foliations are topologically equivalent to suspensions of $\cc^\infty$-diffeomorphisms with breaks and have thus no exceptional minimal set.
-It will be useful to have in mind a rough classification of such suspensions, that we summarize in the following statement.
+It is useful to have in mind a rough classification of such suspensions, that we summarize in the following statement.
 Those results are well-known, and are for instance proved in \cite[\S 4]{hector_introduction_1986}.
 We recall that a foliation (respectively a homeomorphism) is said \emph{minimal} if all its leaves (resp. orbits) are dense. \begin{proposition} Let $\mathcal{F}$ be a topological foliation of $\Tn{2}$.
-Then: \begin{enumerate} \item either $\mathcal{F}$ has at least one Reeb component, and in this case $\mathcal{F}$ is not minimal; \item or $\mathcal{F}$ is a suspension. \end{enumerate} Assume now that $\mathcal{F}$ is the suspension of a $\cc^\infty$ circle diffeomorphism $T$ with breaks.
-Then one of the two following exclusive situations arise. \begin{enumerate} \item Either $T$ has rational rotation number, and then $\mathcal{F}$ has closed leaves, all of which are freely homotopic, and every non-closed leaf is past- and future-asymptotic to one of these closed leaves. \item Or $T$ has irrational rotation number $\rho$, and then $\mathcal{F}$ is minimal and topologically equivalent to a linear foliation of slope $\rho$. \end{enumerate} \end{proposition}
+Then if $\mathcal{F}$ has closed leaves, all of them are freely homotopic, and every non-closed leaf is past- and future-asymptotic to one of these closed leaves.
+Moreover: \begin{enumerate} \item either $\mathcal{F}$ has at least one Reeb component, and in this case $\mathcal{F}$ has a closed leaf; \item or $\mathcal{F}$ is a suspension. \end{enumerate} Assume now that $\mathcal{F}$ is the suspension of a $\cc^\infty$ circle diffeomorphism $T$ with breaks.
+Then one of the two following exclusive situations arise. \begin{enumerate} \item Either $T$ has rational rotation number, and then $\mathcal{F}$ has closed leaves, all of which are freely homotopic, and every non-closed leaf is past- and future-asymptotic to one of these closed leaves. \item Or $T$ has irrational rotation number, and then $\mathcal{F}$ is minimal and topologically equivalent to the linear foliation induced by its asymptotic cycle $A(\mathcal{F})$. \end{enumerate} \end{proposition} We emphasize the following consequence for singular $\X$-tori, thanks to Lemma \ref{lemma-regularitilightlikefoliations}. \begin{corollary} If a lightlike foliation of a singular $\X$-torus has irrational asymptotic cycle, then it is minimal. \end{corollary}